 When leaving the UK, HMRC (Her Majesty’s Revenue & Customs) form P85 should be completed.
 This is an application to be treated as non-resident for tax purposes.

-Should a non-resident Brit receive income in the UK, this is subject to UK tax, although only in excess of the Personal Allowance (£7,475 for the tax year 2011/12).
+Should a non-resident Brit receive arising income in the UK, this is subject to UK tax, although only in excess of the Personal Allowance (£8,105 for tax year 2011/12).
 Even if employed overseas, income could be received from savings accounts, investments or from property.
 Anyone who owns a property in the UK and rents it out should complete the paperwork for the HMRC Non-Resident Landlord Scheme which is basically an arrangement for taxing the UK rental income of non-resident landlords.
 Generally tax will be deducted at source, although it is possible to apply for gross payments with the landlord then being liable for self-assessment.
 This is often preferable as certain costs, such as maintenance charges, may be offset against the rental income.
 If a property is jointly owned, then two sets of Personal Allowances can be used in order to reduce the tax payable.

 Non-residents can apply for income on savings accounts to be paid without the deduction of savings rate tax by completing HMRC form R85, but the income received is taxable.
 It is therefore often more practical to move savings offshore.

-Brits can spend up to 90 days in the UK per tax year without liability to UK tax.
+Anyone can spend up to 90 days in the UK per tax year without liability to UK tax.
 Provided a person is non-resident for tax purposes in a particular tax year there should be no liability to tax on monies earned overseas but remitted to the UK.

 UK pension legislation is complex and several areas need to be considered.
 To start with; state pensions.
 UK national insurance contributions can be paid whilst living overseas, provided that certain eligibility conditions are met.
 There are three classes on contributions that are relevant to non-residents, Classes 1, 2 and 3, but classes 2 and 3 are those that can be made voluntarily in order to help maintain a national insurance record, which could affect entitlement to the basic state pension and other contributory state benefits.
 Class 1 is usually payable when a person has been posted abroad by their employer for a specified period.